Noise-stability and central limit theorems for effective resistance of random electric networks

+Currents are the flows which derive from a potential: if $i$ is a current, there exists a function $v$ on $\V$ such that $r(e)i(e)=dv(e)$ for any edge $e\in\E$.

+We may now define the \textit{effective resistance between two points $u$ and $v$} on the network $(\G,r)$ as the minimal energy of a unit flow between $u$ and $v$:

-Since one minimizes a norm on a closed convex set, the infimum above is attained by a unique flow which has the additional property of being a \emph{current}.
-It is called \emph{the minimal unit current from $u$ to $v$}, cf. Proposition~9.2 of \cite{LyonsPeres2011}.
-We shall denote it by $i^{u,v}_r$.
-The name \emph{current'} refers to a flow satisfying Kirchhoff's laws as precised in the following definition. \begin{defi} For any $e\in \E$, let $\chi^e=\II_{\{e\}}-\II_{\{-e\}}$ denote the unit flow along $e$.
-A \emph{current} $i\in\ell_-^2(\E,r)$ from $u$ to $v$ is a flow from $u$ to $v$ which satisfies \emph{Kirchhoff's laws}: \begin{itemize} \item \emph{The node law}: for every vertex $x$ different from $u$ and $v$,
+Since one minimizes a Hilbert norm on a nonempty closed convex set (non\-empty because it contains the flows induced by the paths from $u$ to $v$), the infimum above is attained by a unique flow (cf. Proposition~9.2 of \cite{LyonsPeres2011}).
+It turns out that this flow has the additional property of being a current.
+It is called \textit{the minimal unit current from $u$ to $v$} and we shall denote it by $i^{u,v}_r$.
+The term \textit{minimal} stems from the fact that it minimizes the energy among all unit currents from $u$ to $v$.